WTC Cortlandt station: Station layout

 The rebuilt station is located under Greenwich Street, at the same location as the original station.
 The 1 train stops here at all times.
-The station is between the Chambers Street stop to the north and the Rector Street stop to the south.
+The station is between Chambers Street to the north and Rector Street to the south.

 It retains the two-track, two-side-platform layout, and is 20 ft below the ground level.
 There are columns between the tracks, except where the station passes over the World Trade Center Transportation Hub toward its north end.
 There is also a crossunder between the two platforms at the north end of the station, north of the hub.
 The platforms feature gray I-beam columns with signs reading "WTC Cortlandt" on every other column.
 "World Trade Center" name signs are installed on the station's walls.
 The station also contains an air-conditioning system.

 The 2018 artwork in this station is CHORUS, a $1 million, 4350 ft2 weaving-based artwork by Ann Hamilton.
 This artwork features words from several documents, including from the United Nations Declaration of Human Rights and United States Declaration of Independence, embossed onto the station walls.